tothantonio/pathfinding-visualizer/README.md

 `Tile.tsx` is a component that represents a single cell in the grid.
 It receives properties such as `row`, `col`, `isEnd`, `isStart`, `isPath`, `isTraversed`, and `isWall` to determine its appearance.
 The `Tile` component uses these properties to apply different styles, such as a green background for the start tile, a red background for the end tile, and other colors for different states.

+`runMazeAlgorithm.ts` contains the runMazeAlgorithm function, which runs the selected maze algorithm on the grid.
+It currently supports the "BINARY_TREE" maze algorithm and uses the binaryTree function to generate the maze.

+`createWall.ts` ontains the createWall function, which creates walls on the grid.
+It uses a delay based on the selected speed to animate the wall creation process

+`binaryTree.ts` contains the implementation of the "Binary Tree" maze algorithm.
+The binaryTree function generates a maze using the binary tree algorithm and updates the grid accordingly.
+It also creates walls and destroys some of them to form the maze.

+`Select.tsx` defines a Select component that renders a dropdown menu.
+It takes in props for the current value, change handler, options, label, and disabled state.
+It is used for selecting maze algorithms and speeds.

+`PlayButton.tsx` defines a PlayButton component that renders a button to start or reset the visualization.
+It takes in props for the click handler, disabled state, and whether the graph is currently visualized.
+The button displays a play icon or a reset icon based on the visualization state.